fleetdm/fleet/articles/consolidate-multiple-tools-with-fleet.md

 To address these challenges, they set out to achieve four key goals:

-- **Reduce tool overlap:** Replace multiple tools with a single solution that supports macOS, Windows, and Linux, ensuring consistency across all platforms.
-- **Adopt next-generation change management:** Leverage GitOps workflows for tasks such as deploying configuration profiles, delivering MDM commands, updating custom settings, and reporting on application installations.
-- **Streamline device health assessments:** Enable quick access to asset data to evaluate device health and make informed network access decisions efficiently.
-- **Empower end-user self-service:** Provide users with clear instructions to resolve common issues independently, reducing dependence on IT teams.

-## The solution
+- Reduce tool overlap
+- Adopt next-generation change management
+- Streamline device health assessments
+- Empower end-user self-service

 The company was already using Fleet in early 2023 to manage osquery from a threat detection and compliance perspective with [scheduled queries](https://fleetdm.com/guides/queries).
 However, they mentioned the growing need to quickly reach out to users to educate them on enabling compliance checks.

-Not soon after in April 2023, Fleet announced open-source, [cross-platform MDM capabilities](https://www.computerworld.com/article/1622574/fleet-announces-open-source-cross-platform-mdm-solution.html) building on top of osquery which they were already familiar with.
+Not long after, Fleet announced open-source, [cross-platform MDM capabilities](https://www.computerworld.com/article/1622574/fleet-announces-open-source-cross-platform-mdm-solution.html) building on top of osquery which they were already familiar with.
 Seeing this as an opportunity to leverage Fleet and reduce the amount of tools they had to manage.
 Fleet's combination of cross-platform support, open-source transparency, and scalability made it worthwhile to migrate MDMs.

 ### Eliminate tool overlap with easy deployment